What is an HOA and How Do They Work?

 Why are Homeowners Associations Created?

-Additionally, if a real estate developer provides common amenities, it might allow them to build a greater density if the local city or town encourages such results.
-Also, by relieving a city or town’s burden of road and utility maintenance costs, they may receive more favorable approvals.
+Additionally, if a real estate developer provides standard amenities, it might allow them to build a greater density if the local city or town encourages such results.

-In some instances, developments with HOAs have given local governments costs saving in multiple ways.
-As part of the approval process, cities and towns have required builders to make public improvements such as parks or playgrounds, passing costs along to the common-interest owners.
+In some instances, developments with HOAs have saved local governments’ costs in multiple ways.
+As part of the approval process, cities and towns have required builders to make public improvements such as parks or playgrounds, passing costs along to the joint interest owners.

-Second, HOA developments would be responsible for the expense of maintaining infrastructures that would normally be passed onto the city or town.
+Second, HOA developments would be responsible for the expense of maintaining infrastructures that would typically be passed onto the city or town.

 History of HOAs

-The first HOAs in the United States were established in the early 1900s in Los Angeles.
+The first HOAs in the United States were established in Los Angeles in the early 1900s.
 Two of the first homeowner’s associations were the Arroyo Seco Improvement Association in Pasadena, founded around 1905, and the Los Felix Improvement Association, founded in 1916.

-These were planned neighborhoods that established a legal precedent for zoning districts set up for luxury single-family residences.
+These planned neighborhoods established a legal precedent for zoning districts for luxury single-family residences.

-Restrictions often included antiquated and clearly discriminatory provisions such as excluding all non-Caucasians, and often non-Christians as well, from occupancy unless they were servants.
+Restrictions often included antiquated and discriminatory provisions, such as excluding all non-Caucasians, and often non-Christians as well, from occupancy unless they were servants.
 There was usually a minimum required cost of construction – something considered upscale at the time.

 Deed restrictions and covenants were established to discriminate against people who could purchase in a neighborhood.
-Early after World War II, many excluded African Americans, sometimes Jews, and Asians as well.
+Early after World War II, many excluded African Americans, sometimes Jews, and Asians.
 The Fair Housing Act of 1968 changed how HOAs could be run.

 A Community Association or A Home Ownership Association?

-The majority of HOAs are incorporated, which makes them subject to state laws.
-Some states, however, consider condominium-based HOAs, within condominium communities to be distinct entities from HOAs.
+Most HOAs are incorporated, making them subject to state laws.
+Some states, however, consider condominium-based HOAs within condominium communities to be distinct entities from HOAs.

-HOAs can sometimes be known as a home ownership association, but you might also hear the term community association though this isn’t necessarily the same.
+HOAs can sometimes be known as homeowners associations, but you might also hear the term community association, though this isn’t necessarily the same.
 Community associations can sometimes refer to a general term for an HOA and other community ownership organizations.

 Other types of community associations can sometimes operate in the same manner as homeowners associations, but they can be different.
-There can be varying designations under state and local laws, with some permitting membership to people with some interest in the area rather than actually living there.
+There can be varying designations under state and local laws, with some permitting membership to people interested in the area rather than living there.

-It should be noted that a homeowners association is different than a property owners association.
-The most significant difference between an HOA and POA is that POAs may include anyone in the community that has an interest in the real estate.
-In other words, POAs could include those who are not homeowners.
+It should be noted that a homeowners’ association is different than a property owners’ association.
+The most significant difference between an HOA and a POA is that POAs may include anyone in the community interested in real estate.
+In other words, POAs could consist of those who are not homeowners.

 The Advantages of Owning a Property in an HOA

-There are certainly going to be pros and cons of living where an HOA exists.
+There will undoubtedly be pros and cons of living where an HOA exists.
 One of the most significant advantages of an HOA is that it can increase your home’s value.

-These communities may have access to more amenities and be better maintained than homes that are not within such an organization.
-This will lead to each household having more curb appeal when it comes time to sell the property, ensuring that values stay strong.
+These communities may have access to more amenities and be better maintained than homes not within such an organization.
+This will give each household more curb appeal when it comes time to sell the property, ensuring that values stay strong.

-One of the factors that go into real estate appraisals is curb appeal and exterior condition.
+One factor that goes into real estate appraisals is curb appeal and exterior condition.
 One of the pros of living within an HOA is that all the properties are uniformly maintained.

-When you sell your home, potential buyers will be looking at your home’s neighborhood and your house directly.
-The HOA rules and governance should ensure that the area is well maintained, making it easier to sell your home.
-Quite often, homes that come up for sale in popular neighborhoods with HOAs will sell fast.
+When you sell your home, potential buyers will look at your home’s neighborhood and house directly.
+The HOA rules and governance should ensure the area is well maintained, making it easier to sell your home.
+Homes that come up for sale in popular neighborhoods with HOAs will often sell fast.

-Rules and bylaws that the association operates can be a big plus for residents.
-This can make sure people in the community act more responsibly and have more consideration for their neighbors.
+Rules, bylaws, and restrictive covenants that the association operates can be a big plus for residents.
+This can ensure people in the community act more responsibly and have more consideration for their neighbors.

 The rules could include parking restrictions, a common area of neighbor disputes, or speed limits to improve the area’s safety.